-1. Need for detailing terms and conditions – Need for detailing terms and conditions.
-The Company’s primary concern is to provide a high-quality service and as such it would not seek to enter a long and unnecessarily detailed contract for service.
-It does however acknowledge that its areas of responsibility and obligations should be clearly defined in writing to its clients who should also be aware of the level of protection offered to them and of their obligations to the Company.
-Throughout these terms and conditions, the “Company” is SJP Lichfield LTD T/A Jukes Funeral Services and Jukes and Dobson Funeral Services or any subsidiary or trading name used by it.
+1. Need for detailing terms and conditions – Throughout these terms and conditions, the “Company” is SJP Lichfield LTD, T/A Jukes Funeral Services and Jukes & Dobson Funeral Services, or any subsidiary or trading name used by it.
+The Company’s primary concern is to provide a high-quality services, and as such, it would not seek to enter a long and unnecessarily detailed contract for service.
+It does, however, acknowledge that its areas of responsibility and obligations should be clearly defined in writing to its clients, who should also be aware of the level of protection offered to them and of their obligations to the Company.

-2. The right to arrange the funeral – The Company has no means of independently establishing who has the legal right to arrange a particular funeral and it will therefore contract with any person that purports to have the authority to arrange the funeral by virtue of being the next of kin, being an executor of the estate, acting on the instructions of at least one of those individuals or, in the absence of any such individual, acting in their own capacity to facilitate the funeral ”.
-Hereinafter called the “Client”.
+2. The right to arrange the funeral – The Company has no means of independently establishing who has the legal right to arrange a particular funeral, and it will therefore contract with any person who purports to have the authority to arrange the funeral by virtue of being the next of kin, being an executor of the estate, acting on the instructions of at least one of those individuals or, in the absence of any such individual, acting in their own capacity to facilitate the funeral.
+Hereinafter, this person is called the “Client”.

-If the contracted client and the person responsible for paying the funeral account are different then the client who signed our contract will be then responsible only for funeral instructions (in the absence of the Next of Kin).
-The funeral estimate and confirmation form signatory will be the client responsible for the funeral account, this must only be signed by the person taking responsibility got the full funeral account and the payment.
+If the contracted Client and the person responsible for paying the funeral account are different, then the Client who signed the Company’s contract will then be responsible only for funeral instructions (in the absence of the next of kin).
+The funeral estimate and confirmation form signatory will be the Client responsible for the funeral account; this must only be signed by the person taking responsibility got the full funeral account and the payment.

-(c) When signed by the client, it indicates an approval of the arrangements and costs.
+(c) When signed by the Client, it indicates their approval of the arrangements and costs.